-Carolyn Cooke grew up on a council estate in Belfast, Northern Ireland.
-In 2004 she completed a PhD in Shakespeare and film, and embarked on an academic career in film which resulted in four books, published under the name Carolyn Jess-Cooke: Shakespeare on Film (Wallflower, 2007), Film Sequels (Edinburgh Uni Press, 2009), Second Takes (co-edited with C. Verevis, SUNY, 2009) and Apocalyptic Shakespeares (co-edited with M. Croteau, McFarland, 2009).
+Carolyn Jess-Cooke grew up on a council estate in Belfast, Northern Ireland.
+In 2004 she completed a PhD in Shakespeare and film, and embarked on an academic career in film which resulted in four books: Shakespeare on Film (Wallflower, 2007), Film Sequels (Edinburgh Uni Press, 2009), Second Takes (co-edited with C. Verevis, SUNY, 2009) and Apocalyptic Shakespeares (co-edited with M. Croteau, McFarland, 2009).
 Between 2005 and 2009 she was Senior Lecturer in Film Studies at the University of Sunderland, and from 2009-2011 she was Programme Leader for the Degree in Creative Writing at Northumbria University.

 Carolyn’s first poetry collection Inroads received a Northern Writers Award, an Eric Gregory Award, a Tyrone Guthrie prize, an Arts Council Award, and was shortlisted for the New London Poetry Prize for Best First Collection in 2010.
 Her second collection BOOM! explores her experiences of motherhood and received a K Blundell award from the Society of Authors and a Northern Writers Award.

 Carolyn’s work has appeared in numerous publications, including New Statesman, Poetry Review, and Mslexia, and she has performed at literary festivals all over the world.
 She is currently working on several new books and is Lecturer in Creative Writing at Glasgow University, where she teaches on the prestigious postgraduate Creative Writing programme.
-She lives in the north-east of England with her husband, four children, and dog.
+She lives in the north-east of England with her husband and four children.